 - You will get put in a holding cell.
 If the jail is busy, you may not be processed immediately.

-- First, have to answer a bunch of questions, such as what is your legal name, your address, date of birth and contact person.
+- First, have to answer a bunch of questions, such as what your legal name is, your address, date of birth and contact person.

 - Also, you will also be asked about your mental and medical history.

 - You will be given an inmate ID number.

 - Your fingerprints will be taken.